telefonicaid/fiware-orion/README.md

     }
     EOF

-Please have a look to the [Quick Start guide](doc/manuals/quick_start_guide.md) if you want to test these operations in an actual public instance of Oriion Context Broker.
+Please have a look at the [Quick Start guide](doc/manuals/quick_start_guide.md) if you want to test these operations in an actual public instance of Orion Context Broker.
 In addition, have a look to the API Walkthrough and API Reference sections below in order to know more details about the API (subscriptions, registrations, etc.).

 ## API Walkthrough